Menchen13/neovim-config/README.md

 + akinsho/toggleterm.nvim
 + nvim-lualine/lualine.nvim (For icons: "nerd-fonts-Hack" can be installed with choco and needs to be configured in terminal settings)
 + stevearc/oil.nvim

+Dependencys:
++ Telescope needs ripgrep(rg.exe), which can easily be installed using chocolatey.
++ Git for Windows is also an obvious dependency and its tools(specifically diff) should be in the PATH.
++ nerd-font